Canon G7 X Mark II vs Panasonic G1

 It is notable that the G7X Mark II offers wifi support, while the G1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the G7X Mark II and the G1 have been discontinued, but can regularly be found used on eBay.
+The G1 was replaced by the Panasonic G2, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Panasonic G1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.